djcloudking/djcloudking/README.md

 ## Hello there 👋 Thanks for reading my GitHub profile

-This is like my introduction to you
+This is like my introduction to you.

-## Find out more about me

 🔭 I am Djakaridia Kone, also known as DJ.
 I am a Cloud Engineer, Cloud consultant, Educator, Mentor, & Advocate with experience in Cloud Consulting, DevOps, Cloud Infrastructure & Cloud Operations.